Tom Butts

 Living in Southampton is ideal for him to compete in the Aaron Page classic, in memory of the late strongman from the city.
 In 2024 he finished 3rd in the 100 kg category.

 As 2025 opened Tom competed in the untested Official Strongman England’s Strongest Man and took 4th of 23.
-A highlight was an Atlas stones run from 110 to 150 kg where he won the event.
+A highlight was an Atlas stones run from 110 to 150 kg where he won the event (more here).

-Soon after he entered the Kaos English Championship (untested) and came away with the overall win, his first win in an untested competition.
+Soon after he entered the Kaos English Championship (untested) and came away with the overall win, his first win in an untested competition (more here).
+Shortly after this he competed at Natural Strongman UK and Ireland’s Championships and won convincingly (more here).

 Tom is particularly successful in moving events like yoke carry, Husafell and sandbag, although he’s also incredibly good at stones.
 In December 2023 he attempted a 2 x bodyweight 180kg Atlas Stone to a 48” (122 cm) platform and succeeded.
 He followed it with a 200 kg stone and succeeded, and in doing so became only the second known under 90kg strongman to do so – unofficially matching the world record.
 This included drug using strongmen as well as natural competitors.